-We the undersigned demand that Tyler Austin Jerdo be held responsible for torturing an innocent puppy and that he receives the maximum punishment allowable by law.
+We the undersigned demand that Tyler Austin Jerdo be held responsible for torturing an innocent puppy and that she receives the maximum punishment allowable by law.

-Note: Individuals are presumed innocent until being found guilty in a court of law.
+Note: Individuals are presumed innocent until they have been found guilty in a court of law.
 Animal Victory relies upon the authorities and the court system to determine guilt or innocence.

 Update 7/20/2022: Animal Victory spoke with the Solicitor’s Office reception and learned that the defendant is still in custody.
 There has not been another request for bond since the May bond hearing was denied.
 As of right now, the case is not on the docket for August or will be in the near future.

 Update 5/31/2022: Animal Victory learned bond has been denied for Tyler Jerdo and he remains in jail.
 We have also sent our petition along with 18,331 signatures to Attorney Williams.